mmena1/python-wordbook/README.md

-# Python thesaurus app
+# Python wordbook app

+This app has two functions: a dictionary and a text translator.

-This app uses [wordnet](https://www.nltk.org/howto/wordnet.html) in order to find definitions to English words provided by the user.
+- For the dictionary, it uses [wordnet](https://www.nltk.org/howto/wordnet.html) in order to find definitions to English words provided by the user.
 Similar to [this](http://wordnetweb.princeton.edu/perl/webwn).

+- For the translation, it uses [`googletrans`](https://pypi.org/project/googletrans/) which implements the Google Translate API.

 ## Why?
 Nothing in particular, playing a bit with Python as part of my self-training.